toolness/nextjs-federalist-fun/README.md

 ## Rationale

-### Making migration easy
+### Making evolution easy

 At 18F, many projects start out as static sites, but frequently evolve into requiring some dynamic functionality.
-Traditional static site generators like Jekyll and Hugo aren't built to support this very well--particularly not for projects that want to follow a progressive enhancement philosophy that demands server-rendered HTML.
+Traditional static site generators like Jekyll and Hugo aren't built to support this very well--particularly not for projects that want to follow a progressive enhancement philosophy that requires the dynamic rendering of HTML on the server-side.

 On the other hand, next.js is a framework that supports the rendering of dynamic content on the back-end *as well as* generating a static